Israel's shadow war with Iran risks triggering wider conflict, analysts say

 “Against political competitors blaming the prime minister for being ‘weak,’ the North and Iraq are where he can show power and resolve,” he said, referring to the alleged strikes in Iraq and Lebanon and the confirmed attack in Syria.

-Mekelberg, of Regent's University, warned that Israel could get a response from neighbors, regardless of the reasons for raft of strikes.
+Mekelberg, of Regent's University, warned that Israel could get a response from its neighbors, regardless of the reasons for the raft of strikes.

-Lawahez Jabari reported from Jerusalem, Linda Givetash and Saphora Smith from London.
+Lawahez Jabari reported from Jerusalem, and Linda Givetash and Saphora Smith from London.